jorggonz2016/termuxtoadb/README.md

-# Termux to ADB+SSH autosetup
-This uses SSH to passthough your termux session to adb on your desktop.
-The connection is passed from your cell phone to your computer via adb.
-This script uses port 8022 instead of the standard ssh port because android sometimes doesnt like to port over port 22 and if your computer is aready running a ssh server this script will not interfere.

-# Quick setup

-For linux desktops:

-wget https://raw.githubusercontent.com/Epicminer256/termuxtoadb/main/setupsshfiles.sh && chmod +x ./setupsshfiles.sh && ./setupsshfiles.sh

-For windows desktops:

-curl https://raw.githubusercontent.com/Epicminer256/termuxtoadb/main/setupsshfiles.bat --output setupsshfiles.bat && echo. && echo. && setupsshfiles.bat
+# WIP GUI Version
+### This is a python WIP version that only works on windows at the moment.

+## Why you should use this
+### This program gives you full desktop management of your phone with little time wasted on the setup.
+Just plug in your phone and type one command.
+This script also avoids using the port 22 because it fixes a problem newer phones have where you cannot access certain ports.

 # Your steps:

-1) On termux, do "apt install openssh"
+1) On termux, do "apt install openssh" and "sshd -p8022"
-2) Now you type "sshd -p8022" into termux
-3) Give Termux a password with "passwd"
-4) Make sure on windows your adb path is good, so check the second line of your script
+2) Just do what the program says.

-5) launch this script and it will set you up in around 10-15 seconds General windows file explorer tip, hold shift and click on adb.exe.
+## General windows file explorer tip,
+##### hold shift and click on adb.exe.
 There should be a option to copy the path to the file.

-Now you have a autoconnect script that you can use at any time.
-Good luck!
-I also recommend that you setup termux to run sshd on boot.